zwc1625/reading-errors-and-debugging-reading-errors-nyc01-seng-ft-080320/README.md

 # => 16.0625
 ```

 The `NoMethodError` will often occur when you have a varialbe set to `nil` (essentially, nothing or no value), wihtout realizing it.
-Attemptint to use any method on something that equals `nil` will result in the `NoMethodError`.
+Attempting to use any method on something that equals `nil` will result in the `NoMethodError`.

 For example: